 Important Items that need to be covered in Inventory Valuation

 As a business owner, you need to be sure of what all costs need to be included when you are valuing your inventory.
-On an ad hoc basis, one may just think of the actual value of the goods that are lying in the inventory.
-However, that is where most business owners are mistaken and could make an accounting mistake.
-Inventory valuation includes not only the cost of goods but other added expenses too which are often overlooked.
+Many businesses think that the actual value of the goods lying as inventory is the correct value of inventory.
+But, that’s incorrect and will result in an accounting mistake.
+Inventory valuation includes not only the cost of goods but other added expenses incurred to procure and preserve those inventory.

-The inventory valuation is based on the costs incurred by the entity to acquire the inventory, convert it into a condition that makes it ready for sale, and have it transported into the proper place for sale.
+The inventory valuation is based on the costs incurred by the entity to acquire the inventory, convert it into a condition that makes it ready for sale, have it transported into the proper place for the sale and preserve the remaining inventory.
 Do not add any administrative or selling costs to the cost of inventory.
 The costs that can be included in an inventory valuation are:

 - Direct labour

 - Direct materials